counterdao/dss/README.md

 - `wish`: Check whether an address is allowed to modify another address's Counter.
   - `hope`: enable `wish` for a pair of addresses.
   - `nope`: disable `wish` for a pair of addresses.

+## Use — Counter creation module

+The `Use` creates new Counters.

+Functions:
+- `use`: Initializes a new `Inc` associated with the caller's address.

 ## Hitter — Increment module